a-subhani/CodeLab-II-2024/README.md

 &nbsp;
 ## A2 - Data Driven App

 You are required to submit the second Assessment Data driven app here.
-Also submit your all supporting files, evidence of testing and evidence of design here.
+Also submit your all supporting files, evidence of testing and evidence of design.

 ## 1-2-1 Tutorials